The CORE Project

 Background

-Cambridgeshire Open RAN Ecosystem (CORE) project, led by Connecting Cambridgeshire, is bringing together technology companies, universities, and mobile network operators to create and trial a new, advanced 5G Open Radio Access Network (RAN) platform in Cambridge.
+Cambridgeshire Open RAN Ecosystem (CORE) project, led by Connecting Cambridgeshire, brought together technology companies, universities, and mobile network operators to create and trial a new, advanced 5G Open Radio Access Network (RAN) platform in Cambridge.
 Open RAN is a new approach to investing and deploying radio access networks making it more affordable and scalable

 What is RAN?